whaynes/STCW23/jekyll/_courses/VPDSD.md

 ---
 cnum: VPDSD
 title: "Vessel Personnel with Designated Security Duties"
-subtitle: "Course VPDSD"
+subtitle: "MMA Course VPDSD"
-major: "D/E"
+major: D/E
 ---

 ### Course Description

 This course is intended to provide the knowledge required for seafarers with designated security duties in connection with a Ship Security Plan (SSP) to perform their duties in accordance with the requirements of Chapter XI-2 of SOLAS 74 as amended, the ISPS Code, and Section A-VI/6 and Table A-VI/6-2 of the STCW Code, as amended.